 We are committed to acceptance of all people from all walks of life.
 At Harmony Montessori we support inclusion in the classroom, diversity of children, a respect for different cultures and non traditional family make-ups.
 Our goal is to provide all children with a rich education experience that will instill a lifelong love of learning.

 Harmony has a financial aid program to assist families with tuition.
+In addition, we have a Children’s Fund scholarship program for non-native, non-English speaking local families.
 We also offer work trade opportunities and we accept DHS (Department of Human Services) assistance.
-To find out more about our financial aid program, qualifications and how to apply please see our financial aid page.
+To find out more about these programs, qualifications and how to apply please see our financial aid page.

 We have a dedicated and caring staff that each bring their own teaching experience, backgrounds and Montessori credentials to our school.
 This makes for a collaborative and open ended work environment for our teachers and a more enriching learning experience for the children.
 All of our lead guides hold a Montessori certification from an accredited training program.
 Each staff member maintains 20 hours annually of continuing education credits.
 You can read more about our wonderful teachers on our staff page.